EQcoin/EQcoinCore/README.md

 <p>
 What’s EQcoin Passport?
 <p>
 EQcoin Passport has a Status, an ID, an EQC(EQcoin) balance, a nonce and a LockMate that can send transactions on EQcoin network.
-EQcoin Passport can be user controlled or deployed as smart contracts.
+EQcoin Passport can be user controlled and deployed as smart contracts.
 Just like Bitcoin Address and Ethereum Account, EQcoin Passport is anonymous and do not contain information about the owner.
 <p>
 Why is EQcoin not a security?